 balsamic vinegar (for the onions)

-In a medium bowl, combine the balsamic vinegar (for the salad), honey and 1 tbs olive oil.
+Preheat the oven to 200°C/180°C fan-forced.
+Thinly slice the brown onion.
+Slice the tomato into rounds.
+Thinly slice the pear into wedges.
+In a medium bowl, combine the balsamic vinegar (for the salad), honey and a good drizzle of olive oil.
 Season with salt and pepper and set aside.

-Spread some garlic aioli over the base of each bun and top with the caramelised onions, a beef patty, a Cheddar crisp, a slice of Roma tomato and some cos lettuce.
-Add the cucumber, the remaining tomato and remaining cos lettuce to the medium bowl with the dressing and toss to coat.
+Slice the burger buns in half.
+Spread some garlic aioli over the base of each bun and top with a beef patty, Cheddar crisp, some caramelised onion, a slice of tomato and mixed salad leaves.
+Add the pear, remaining tomato and salad leaves to the bowl with the dressing and toss to coat.
+Serve with the burgers.